urunsiyabend/aerodb/README.md

 `DROP INDEX` removes the specified index from the catalog so new queries fall back to full table scans when appropriate.

+## Transactions

+By default every statement is executed in its own transaction unless you wrap multiple statements in an explicit `BEGIN ...
+COMMIT` block.

 ## Project Structure

 - `src/` – Rust source code for the database engine.